-Five things you didn’t know about Dr Jacob’s DMSO use in Horses
+Dr Jacob’s DMSO 5 things you didn’t know about DMSO

-So, let’s take a close look to appreciate its uniqueness and utilize it in the appropriate method to maintain horses health and comfort.
+So, let’s take a close look to appreciate its uniqueness and utilise it appropriately to maintain the horse’s health and comfort.

-In the 1960s, Stanley Jacob’s laboratory experimentation related to organ preservation sparked possible medical uses and led to its approval for topical use in animals particularly, horses and dogs.
+In the 1960s, Stanley Jacob’s laboratory experimentation on organ preservation sparked possible medical uses and led to its approval for topical use in animals, particularly horses and dogs.

 Its anti-inflammatory properties come from its antioxidant action.

 Dr Jacob’s DMSO has a specific molecular structure that allows it to bind with ‘free radicals.’